hablatraining/git-learning/README.md

 But, why to do so?
 There might be several reasons to fork, or not to fork, but the main reason could be to manage the contributions without a complex permission management.

+Imagine you are the one who owns a repository, and it is not private, as you want people to help you by contributing.
+You will need to wait until someone reaches you, then you will grant access, but only to do certain things (you do not want anyone to delete your code, or to grant other people access).
+After a few years you have many people helping you, with different roles, some of them are not contributing anymore, so you should remove them...
+And what it is worst, each one of them have between 1 and 5 branches, some of them are up-to-date, other ones are not, others simply are tests...
+How would you clean up your repository?
+With a fork-based develop you don't need to.
+You simply make your repo accessible to the people you may want, and they will fork it (server-side clone).
+Those people will not have permission (or at least they shouldn't) to push or manages your repo, they will manage theirs, so if anyone wants to create a million of branches, they can do it without messing with your repository.
+When someone develops a feature that wants to be integrated into the "main" code, that person will create a PR[^PR] and you (or your team) will accept or reject it.

 ```mermaid
 flowchart
    origin[(origin)]